tiankaima/md-notes/docs/blog/server/headscale.md

 !!! note

-    The headscale assigned `10.60.0.1/24` (?) for the client network in my case, so I'm planning the following address:
+    With defaultd config, headscale will assign `10.60.0.1/24` for the client network, so I'm planning the following address:

     - `10.60.0.1` would get a `10.8.1.0/24` subnet
     - `10.60.0.2` would get a `10.8.2.0/24` subnet